hemz0725/food-delivery-analytics/questions.md

 **Q20 · Operations**
 How many delivered orders have no rating recorded?
 Which agents are most affected by missing ratings — and should missing ratings be treated as neutral or excluded from performance scoring?

-> ⚠ **Trap:** Missing ratings could unfairly penalise or favour agents depending on how you handle NULLs.

 ---

 **Q21 · Customer Behavior**